melexis/traceability-viewer/README.md

 1. When showing the labels/names of the nodes, there is always one node that turns black.
 1. When using the input fields, the autocompletion does not add the selected word at the right place, when adding something in the middle.
+1. You need to finish the Cypher Query with a space, otherwise the autocomplete remains visible.
 1. When data is obtained via a Cypher query, some links are not visible.
 When clicking on the eye-icon, connected nodes are visible but the links are not.
 You can solve it by clicking on the `Add/show connecting nodes` button.